 Agencies like the US Food and Drug Administration (FDA) and the European Medicines Agency (EMA) have rejected the calls, while the World Health Organisation (WHO) has warned that evidence supporting its use is “inconclusive.”

-On The Pat Kenny Show this morning, Dr Pierre Kory, Intensive care specialist and member of the Frontline Covid-19 Critical Care Alliance (FLCCC) said he has no doubts about Ivermectin’s effectiveness.
+On The Pat Kenny Show this morning, Dr Pierre Kory, intensive care specialist and member of the Frontline Covid-19 Critical Care Alliance (FLCCC) claimed he has no doubts about Ivermectin’s effectiveness.

 “There is just a mountain of evidence supporting its use and it is being used effectively in many portions of the world but there is a lot of resistance to Ivermectin,” he said.